rock-core/rock-and-syskit/source/workspace/setup.html.md

 The only thing that autoproj requires to successfully import a package set is to have a `source.yml` YAML file in it with a `name:` field.
 A common convention is to use `company.project` for a project-specific package set or just `company` for the organization one.
 For example purposes, the rest of this page will use `company.project` as the package set name.

-Assuming you're using git and github, create a new repository on github, following the `company.project-package_set` pattern, create and push the empty package set to the repo.
+Assuming you're using git and github, create a new repository on github, following the `company.project-package_set` pattern.
 Create an empty directory and do (replacing URL by your repository's URL):

 ~~~
 git init